 3.5 Consent to Share Data.
 By becoming a member of DACN, each member consents to the delivery of his/her membership and voter registration information to the DPCA for use related to the activities associated with membership and purpose of the organization.
 Membership information is confidential and is not and may not be sold or shared with any third party for any purpose.

 3.6 Third-Party Information.
-Not-for-profit information about third-party activities of interest to the community may be shared with the membership of DA from time to time at the discretion of the Chair, Vice Chair, or Secretary of DACN, and/or those appointed by them to carry out such communications duties.
+Information about third-party, non-profit activities of interest to the community may be shared with the membership of DA China from time to time at the discretion of any two of the Chair, Vice Chair, or Secretary of DACN.
+The Committee shall not share information about for-profit activities.
+Only third-party, non-profit activities that are open to all members may be shared with the membership.

 3.7 DACN recognizes the right of all DA members to volunteer in an environment free of harassment and to attend events free of harassment.
 DACN will consider behavior to be harassment when such conduct has the purpose or effect of unreasonably creating an intimidating, hostile, or offensive environment for DA members or volunteers, or interfering with a volunteer’s performance.
 Harassment can include behavior or communications (verbal or non-verbal) and can include statements or actions that are offensive or objectionable to the recipient, cause the recipient humiliation, or interfere with the recipient’s ability to participate in an event or activity.
 Sexual harassment occurs where the perpetrator engages in unwanted conduct of a sexual nature and that conduct has the purpose or effect referred to above.
 DACN Board members will be held responsible for protection of the entity.
 Any reports, consequences, and situations regarding harassment and sexual harassment will be dealt with seriously.